aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 </table>

-## Integer and Signed Number Procedures
+## Arithmetic Procedures

 ### Some Terminology

 1. *Integer*: a signed whole number, i.e. zero, positive or negative whole number.
 E.g. 0, -1 and 7 are integers; 1/2, -1/3 and 4/3 are not integers.
 2. *Simple fraction*: a fraction in which the numerator and denominator are integers, and the denominator is not zero.
 Simple fractions are usually used to express non-integers, and so usually the numerator is not divisible by the denominator.
 E.g. 1/2, -1/3 and 4/3 are simple fractions, but &pi; and &radic;2 are not simple fractions.
-2. *Real Number*: A real number is a decimal expansion that can either be converted exactly to a simple fraction, or a decimal expansion that can be approximated with a simple fraction to any desired level of accuracy.
-Counting numbers, whole numbers, integers and simple fractions are all types of real numbers.
+2. *Rational Number*: counting number, whole number, integer or a number that can be expressed as a simple fraction.
-    1. All numbers studied in junior high school are real numbers.
+    1. All numbers studied in junior high school are rational numbers.
-    1. All simple fractions can be converted into either terminating decimal expansions or repeating decimal expansions.
-Likewise all terminating decimal expansions and all repeating decimal expansions can be converted exactly to simple fractions.
-So the real numbers which are not simple fractions, are precisely the real numbers whose decimal expansions neither terminate nor repeat.
+    1. All rational numbers can be converted into either terminating decimal expansions or repeating decimal expansions.
+Likewise all terminating decimal expansions and all repeating decimal expansions can be converted exactly to rational numbers.
-    2. 1/2, -1/3 and 4/3 are real numbers because they are simple fractions.
+    2. 1/2, -1/3 and 4/3 are rational numbers because they are simple fractions.
-    2. 0, 1, 2, -1 and -7 are real numbers because they can be converted to simple fractions by dividing by 1, to obtain 0/1, 1/1, 2/1, -1/1 and -7/1 respectively.
+    2. 0, 1, 2, -1 and -7 are rational numbers because they can be converted to simple fractions by dividing by 1, to obtain 0/1, 1/1, 2/1, -1/1 and -7/1 respectively.
-    2. 0.5 and -1.25 are real numbers because they can be converted exactly to the simple fractions 1/2 and -5/4 respectively.
+    2. 0.5 and -1.25 are rational numbers because they can be converted exactly to the simple fractions 1/2 and -5/4 respectively.
-    2. 1.33333... and -0.16666... are real numbers because they can be converted exactly to the simple fractions 4/3 and -1/6 respectively.
+    2. 1.33333... and -0.16666... are rational numbers because they can be converted exactly to the simple fractions 4/3 and -1/6 respectively.
-    3. &pi; is not a simple fraction but is a real number, because it can be approximated by 22/7, which is a simple fraction.
+    3. &pi;, &radic;2 and &#8731;-2 are not rational numbers, but can be approximated by the rational numbers 22/7, 1.41 or 141/100, and -1.26 or -63/50 respectively.
-    4. &radic;2 is not a simple fraction but is a real number, because it can be approximated by 1.41, which can be converted exactly into the simple fraction 141/100.
-    4. &#8731;-2 is not a simple fraction but is a real number, because it can be approximated by -1.26, which can be converted exactly into the simple fraction -63/50.
-    4. 1/0, 0/0, &radic;-1 and &radic;-4 are all examples of expressions which are not real numbers.
+    4. 1/0, 0/0, &radic;-1 and &radic;-4 are all examples of expressions which are not rational numbers, and cannot be approximated by rational numbers.
-2. *Signed Number*: another name for real numbers which is used in this document.
-3. *Magnitude of a signed number*: the part of a signed number without the sign.
+3. *Magnitude of a rational number*: the part of a rational number without the sign.
 Equivalent to making a number positive.
 So magnitude of 0 is 0, magnitude of -1 is 1, magnitude of 3/4 is 3/4, magnitude of -1/2 is 1/2, magnitude of 4.5 is 4.5, magnitude of -0.65 is 0.65;
-4. Sign of a signed number: the sign of a signed number is negative (sometimes written as '-') if the number is negative; is positive (sometimes written as '+') if the number is positive; or zero if the number is zero.
+4. Sign of a rational number: the sign of a rational number is negative (sometimes written as '-') if the number is negative; is positive (sometimes written as '+') if the number is positive; or zero if the number is zero.
 So sign of 0 is 0, sign of 8 is +, sign of -7 is -.

 ### Addition and Subtraction

-Given an addition or subtraction problem involving signed numbers (like 3 + -2, -2 &minus; 5), first convert subtraction to addition by using the following:
+Given an addition or subtraction problem involving rational numbers (like 3 + -2, -2 &minus; 5), first convert subtraction to addition by using the following:

 1. a &minus; b = a + -b ; E.g. 3 &minus; 2 = 3 + -2 ; -10 &minus; 3 = -10 + -3
 1. a &minus; -b = a + b ; E.g. 3 &minus; -2 = 3 + 2 ; -6 &minus; -4 = -6 + 4